 The change I’m talking about is not what people typically think about when they consider changing as a person:

-- I’m not talking about the need to become more likable
+- I’m not talking about becoming more likable.

-- Not talking about the need to be more like your peers
+- Not talking about needing to be more like your peers

-- Not talking about adopting any specific quality your surroundings wants you to
+- Not talking about adopting any specific characteristic that people around you expect you to.

 The changes you need to make are usually not even on the radar for most people in your life.
 If they haven’t achieved what you want to achieve, they likely don’t have the qualities you need, and they couldn’t point to these qualities if they were dangling right in front of their noses.